Lebanese foreign minister quits over slow reforms, Aoun adviser takes over

 Hitti, a former ambassador to the Arab League, was appointed in January when Diab's cabinet took office with the support of the Iran-backed Hezbollah movement and its allies.
 "I took part in this government to work for one boss called Lebanon, then I found in my country multiple bosses and contradictory interests," Hitti said.
 "If they do not come together in the interest of rescuing the Lebanese people, God forbid, the ship will sink with everyone on it."

-Hitti also had differences with Diab and was frustrated at being sidelined, sources close to the ministry said.
-Diab appeared to criticise France's foreign minister for tying aid to reforms and a deal with the International Monetary Fund (IMF) when visiting Beirut last month.
+Hitti had differences with Diab and was frustrated at being sidelined, sources close to the ministry said.
+Diab last month appeared to criticise France's foreign minister for tying aid to reforms and an International Monetary Fund (IMF) deal.
 A spokesperson for Diab's office said the cabinet was focused on moving ahead with a forensic audit of the central bank and "a wide range of other reforms".

-Talks with the IMF, which the heavily indebted state entered in May after a sovereign default, are on hold due to a row over the scale of vast financial losses between the government, the banking sector and lawmakers from the main parties.
+Talks with the IMF, which the heavily indebted state entered in May after a sovereign default, are stalled due to a row over the scale of vast financial losses between the government, banks and lawmakers from the main parties.

 ALSO READ